dendronhq/dendron-site/vault/dendron.principles.md

 What this means:

-- dendron features are text centric and composables
+- Dendron features are text centric and composables
-- dendron provides the lowest friction interface for working with your knowledge base
+- Dendron provides the lowest friction interface for working with your knowledge base
-- dendron optimizes for efficiency, speed, and keyboard focused ux
+- Dendron optimizes for efficiency, speed, and keyboard focused ux
-- dendron comes with sane defaults and the ability to customize to your liking
+- Dendron comes with sane defaults and the ability to customize to your liking
-- dendron can be extended along any dimension
+- Dendron can be extended along any dimension

 ### Gradual Structure